primer/react/contributor-docs/adrs/adr-004-children-as-api.md

 ## Prefer using children for “content”

-With React, `children` is the out-of-the-box way for putting _content_ inside your component.
+With React, `children` is the out-of-the-box way for putting [phrasing content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#phrasing_content) inside your component.
 By using `children` instead of our own custom prop, we can make the API “predictable” for its consumers.

 <img width="373" alt="image" src="https://user-images.githubusercontent.com/1863771/144945223-70c4c800-5827-4985-9f18-0ab416eba058.png">